 And so I did.

 We have been enjoying it spread over slices of a crusty whole grain, gluten-free baguette that I have been making.
 My kids beg me to make this recipe almost daily now.
 It is a kneadable, gluten-free, vegan yeast bread I developed with very little starch and only a smidgen of xanthan gum.
 It is moist and dense with a flavor and that resembles 100% wheat bread.
-Hint: it will be in our next book.
+Hint: it will be in my next book.

 Garlic Rosemary White Bean Dip